mattheww95/Nuc-Codes/README.md

 Why nuclear cody you might ask:
 Well during this whole COVID-19 debacle we were tasked with tallying various mutations from variants of concern (This was awful).
-There multiple different reference sequences and gff files for the reference sequence, and most literature would only site gene coordinates which were not always the easiest to convert.
+There multiple different reference sequences and gff files for the reference sequence, and most literature would only cite gene coordinates which were not always the easiest to convert.

 Needless to say this made Cody go Nuclear!
 Everytime he saw gene coordinates, it was like watching two beryllium